zeroclipboard/zeroclipboard/README.md

 ## Support

-This library is fully compatible with Flash Player 10, which requires that the clipboard copy operation be initiated by a user click event inside the Flash movie.
+This library is fully compatible with Flash Player 10.0.0 and above, which requires that the clipboard copy operation be initiated by a user click event inside the Flash movie.
 This is achieved by automatically floating the invisible movie on top of a [DOM](http://en.wikipedia.org/wiki/Document_Object_Model) element of your choice.
-Standard mouse events are even propagated out to your DOM element, so you can still have rollover and mouse down effects.
+Standard mouse events are even propagated out to your DOM element, so you can still have rollover and mousedown effects.

 Works in IE7+ and all of the evergreen browsers.